GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

 This package also uses SWIG, however it is only some versions that appear to require that the very first sub interpreter created when Python is initialised be used.
-It is currently believed that this may be more to do with coding problems than with the '-threads' option being passed to the 'swig' command when the bindings were generated.
+It is currently believed that this may be more to do with coding problems than with the ``-threads`` option being passed to the 'swig' command when the bindings were generated.

 For all the affected packages, as described above it is believed though